Raw diets are uncooked and never processed. Consider it the canine equivalent of “clean eating.”

 Organs are important components of a raw diet because they are nutrient powerhouses!

-They serve as a source of fiber in your dog’s diet, provide yet another source of vitamins and minerals, as well as phytonutrients, enzymes and antioxidants.
+They serve as a source of fiber in your dog’s diet, provide yet another source of vitamins and minerals, as well as enzymes, antioxidants, and phytonutrients (plants only) .
 Plus, they provide prebiotic fibers to nourish your dog’s microbiome and contribute to gut health.

-See the guides below to learn why plants are a great addition and which ones you should include in your dog’s raw diet.
+See the guides below to learn why fiber is a great addition to your dog's raw diet and which kinds (plants or fur) to include.

-Plants like vegetables, fruits, herbs and select nuts and seeds make up a small but important part of a raw diet.
+Plants like vegetables, fruits, herbs and select nuts and seeds (or fur, hair & feathers) make up a small but important part of a raw diet.

 Raw diets are modeled after your dog’s ancestral diet, where whole prey is the food source.
 While raw diets do a great job of replicating canine ancestral nutrition, your dog is not eating everything that a wolf or feral dog would consume in the wild.
 These “missing pieces” provide a wide range of nutrition that your dog may not get in our modern world.